twistedtwig/AutoValidator/README.md

  var result = validator.IsEmailAddress(someVariable).Validate();
  ```

 validations can be used in a fluent fashion.
-Only when `Validate()` is called are they checked and the validation result returned.

 ### Fluent Validator
  ```c#